 PLAIN ENGLISH AND THE SEC

-- Rules requiring plain English and related adopting releases
+- Rules requiring plain English and related proposing or adopting releases

 - Miscellaneous studies and reports